 As Dennis talks about in the first interview, the ‘Eric Amp’ comes from Eric Clapton wanting Cornell to build him a custom model.

 Using as few knobs as possible and hemp cone speakers this is Dennis and Eric’s way to get to the tone as close as you’d possibly can.

 The amps are built to order only, and there is a waiting list.
 Should you make the investment, make sure you include the extension cab.

 In the second video interview Dennis talks more in depth about how to “build a Marshall”, problems with old builds, components and how to get the best results.

-Dennis is a great ambassador for new boutique builds, as he explains, we know so much more today and can build amps that sound as good as the old, but more importantly, consistent amps that don’t break down as much.
+Dennis is a great ambassador for new boutique builds.
+As he explains, we know so much more today and can build amps that sound as good as the old.
+More importantly, he can build consistent amps that don’t break down as much.

-Players who have ever tried Marshall Plexis know how unreliable they are, you definitely don’t want to buy an original without trying it first.
+Players who have ever tried a Marshall Plexi know how much they can vary in sound from one to another.
+You definitely don’t want to buy an original without trying it first.
 Build components vary strongly between amp to amp.

 To get it right Dennis looked at all the components and tweaked it so they are consistent sounding and work in today’s demanding climate.